marlonrichert/zsh-autocomplete/README.md

 ### Manually
 This is the **preferred way to install**.
 1. `git clone` this repo.
+(You can optionally use a plugin manager for this.)
 1. Add the following to your `.zshrc` file:
    ```shell
    source path/to/zsh-autocomplete.plugin.zsh
    ```

-To update, `cd` into `zsh-autocomplete`'s directory and do `git pull`.
+To update, `cd` into `zsh-autocomplete`'s directory and do `git pull` (or use your plugin manager's update mechanism).

 ### As a Plugin
+`zsh-autocomplete` should work as a plugin with most frameworks & plugin managers.
 Please refer to your framework's/plugin manager's documentation for instructions.

 **If you're experiencing problems**, please first install `zsh-autocomplete` manually instead.
 (See previous section.)